Tejaswini-DS/retail-sales-analysis/README.md

 The Project includes:

 1.Loading sales data from a csv file.
-2.Calculating Total Sales for each product/ 3.Calculating Total Revenue.
+2.Calculating Total Sales for each product.
+3.Calculating Total Revenue.
 4.Finding the best-selling product based on quantity.
 5.Finding the highest-revenue product.